-Email marketing, for many organizations, has become a waste of time.
+Email marketing, or eBlasts, has become a waste of time for many organizations.
 Their open rates are low and the click-through rates are even lower.
-The amount of contacts that trickle through to the desired action, like a sale, can make the process feel like a waste of time.
+The number of contacts that trickle through to the desired action, like a sale, can make the process feel like a waste of time.

 But is it really?